We're available by mail on email@example.com (All emails will be answered within 24 hours)

 How do I submit my prescription?

 Once you’re ready to checkout, you can upload an image of your eyeglasses prescription to your order (snap a photo or scan it in), submit your doctor’s contact information, or select to send your prescription to us later!
-If you’ve already placed an order, email the image of your prescription to firstname.lastname@example.org or whatsapp it to us at 9100153615.
+If you’ve already placed an order, email the image of your prescription to firstname.lastname@example.org.

 We’ll also need your pupillary distance (PD) for progressives.